Wednesday, August 31, 2016

 So which arrived first: the porch plant or the Creekside plants?

-closeup of seeds' pappus, the secret to Canadian horseweed's easy, widespread expansion via water and wind dispersal: Patrick J. Alexander, CC BY 2.0, via USDA NRCS PLANTS Database
+closeup of seeds' pappus, the secret to Canadian horseweed's easy, widespread expansion via water and wind dispersal: Patrick J. Alexander, Not copyrighted and may be freely used for any purpose, via USDA NRCS PLANTS Database

 Acknowledgment